naftulikay/terraform-aws-github-oidc-iam/README.md

  - [Module Docs: Variables](/docs/VARIABLES.md)
  - [Module Docs: Outputs](/docs/OUTPUTS.md)

+## ⚠️ Safety ⚠️

+When defining IAM assume role policies using an OIDC provider, such as one offered by this module, care must be taken to ensure that the structure of the `:sub` field is correct.
+Misconfiguration can lead to situations where the role can be assumed by entities other than expected.
+[Datadog details this issue on their blog][datadog-blog].

+This module is, on its own, _not vulnerable to this issue_, because the onus is on the user to define IAM policy which specifies the conditions where role assumption is allowed/denied.
+In short, when defining role assumption policy, be sure to write validation tests to assert that the format of the `:sub` field is exactly what you expect, and either avoid wildcards altogether or use them sparingly.

 ## Usage

 This module should work out-of-the-box with no configuration required, unless one or more of the following cases hold